 From late 2012 to late 2014, I was the editor and, starting in May 2013, the publisher of The Magazine, a digital magazine for curious people with a technical bent.
 I hosted The New Disruptors, a podcast in which I interviewed makers and connectors about how creative people — artists, writers, designers, and beyond — can directly reach their audience.
 (I revived it in 2018 with direct listener support.)
 From 2000 to 2013, I wrote a column every two or four weeks for The Seattle Times about Apple stuff.
 For a decade, I wrote nearly daily at my own wireless data site, Wi-Fi Networking News.

 Between 1998 and the late 20-oughties, I wrote at various times extensively for the New York Times, Wired, Popular Science, and Business 2.0.
 I have written something like 20 books, including self-published works like Not To Put Too Fine a Point on It (2017) and London Kerning (2018), as well as many titles in the Take Control ebook series.

 Vocations in which I have engaged: Sound-board operator, typesetter, graphic designer, curriculum developer, imaging-center manager, professional granola maker, box-office manager, course manager, catalog manager, programmer, editor, conference planner, speaker, book-information expert, columnist, reporter, radio guest.
 I was once quite literally paid to write some high-quality gibberish.

 I was trained as a typesetter, one of the last such apprenticed in that profession, and have a degree in graphic design.
-I learned how to typeset and print on a letterpress in college, and took a class in 2011 to refresh and extend my knowledge.
-I worked on my elementary school, junior high, high school, and college newspapers, both as an editor and typesetter/graphic designer.
+I learned how to typeset and print on a letterpress in college, and in 2011 took a class to refresh and extend my knowledge and then spent 2017 printing a book on a letterpress.
+I worked on newspapers in school from 3rd grade through my senior year in college, both as an editor and typesetter/graphic designer.